ai4nucleome/Polaris/README.md

 - The scripts and data to **reproduce our analysis** can be found at: .

 <b>NOTE:</b> We suggest users run Polaris on <b>GPU</b>.
 You can run Polaris on CPU for loop annotations, but it is much slower than on GPU.
+If you encounter a `CUDA OUT OF MEMORY` error, please: 1.
+Check the status of your GPU.
+2. Try decreasing the `--batchsize` parameter.

 ## Documentation
 **Extensive documentation** can be found at:  .